AmineDjeghri/awesome-os-setup/docs/home-server/readme.md

 - Now we need to check if HAOS is running:
   - `sudo virsh list --all`, you should see the VM running named `haos`
+  - Go to `http://homeassistant.local:8123/`.
+This is the default address of the HAOS VM.
-  - Find the IP address of the HAOS VM: From your router’s DHCP table (recommended) on your router app/website.
+    - Or find the IP address of the HAOS VM: From your router’s DHCP table (recommended) on your router app/website.
 As you can understand, the VM is like a device that is connected to the router, that is why the router assigned it an IP address.
     - The default port is `8123`
     - Check if HAOS is running : open a browser and go to `http://<HAOS-IP>:8123` or use curl: ``curl -v http://<HAOS-IP>:8123``
   - You should see the Home Assistant login page.
+  - If you have a backup, select 'Backup' then reboot it with `sudo virsh reboot haos` then go HAOS settings -> Configure network interfaces -> IPv4 -> Static and set the IP address that was previously set .
   - Back on your terminal, activate the autostart: `sudo virsh autostart haos`
   - Check autostart in: `sudo virsh dominfo haos`